DeepViewML/videostream-rs/README.md

 - libvideostream version 1.3.0 or newer.

+# Licensing

+The Rust bindings are dual-licensed under the AGPL-3.0 or the DeepView AI Middleware License (trial or full commercial license).
+Please contact Au-Zone Technologies at info@au-zone.com for licensing inquires.

 # Quick Start

 Make sure you have the native videostream library installed, version 1.3.0 or newer is required.